awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 **To control access to API calls \(example\)**

 1. Add a tag with the key `Project` and value `A` to the notebook instances used for the first project\.
-For information about adding tags to Amazon SageMaker resources, see [ `AddTags`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_AddTags.html)\.
+For information about adding tags to SageMaker resources, see [ `AddTags`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_AddTags.html)\.

 1. Add a tag with the key `Project` and value `B` to the notebook instances used for the second project\.